amoxicillin, clarithromycin, and lansoprazole (cont.)

 Taking any of the following medicines together with amoxicillin, clarithromycin, and lansoprazole can cause a life-threatening side effect on your heart:

-FDA pregnancy category C. Clarithromycin may be harmful to an unborn baby.
-Before taking this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether amoxicillin, clarithromycin, and lansoprazole will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-Amoxicillin, clarithromycin, and lansoprazole can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+This medication can pass into breast milk and may harm a nursing baby.
+You should not breast-feed while you are using amoxicillin, clarithromycin, and lansoprazole.

 How should I take amoxicillin, clarithromycin, and lansoprazole (Prevpac)?